History of Yahoo: Yahoo! (2006–2008)

+Yahoo! launched Yahoo!
+Tech as a dedicated Yahoo News channel in May 2006.
+In December 2006 Yahoo! announced Yahoo!Xtra, a joint venture in New Zealand between its Australian joint venture Yahoo!7 and Telecom NZ.
+It debuted the following March.
+In February 2008, Yahoo! announced strategic partnerships with digital music service Rhapsody and T-Mobile.

+Yahoo released a new search advertising system, Panama, in February 2007.
 On August 27, 2007, Yahoo! released a new version of Yahoo!
 Mail.
 It added Yahoo!
-Messenger integration (which included Windows Live Messenger due to the networks' federation) and free text messages (not necessarily free to the receiver) to mobile phones in the U.S., Canada, India, and the Philippines.
+Messenger integration (which included Windows Live Messenger due to the networks' federation) and free text messages (although not necessarily free to the receiver) to mobile phones in the U.S., Canada, India, and the Philippines.

-On January 29, 2008, Yahoo! announced that the company was laying off 1,000 employees, as the company had suffered severely in its inability to effectively compete with industry search leader Google.
-The cuts represented 7 percent of the company's workforce of 14,300.
+In June 2007, Yahoo! officially retired the Yahoo!
+Auctions service, except in some parts of Asia.
+Yahoo! started shutting down Yahoo!
+Photos in August 2007 to transition users to Flickr; the shutdown completed on September 20, 2007.
+On January 29, 2008, Yahoo! announced that the company was laying off 1,000 employees, as the company had failed to effectively compete with industry search leader Google.
+The cuts represented 7% of the company's workforce of 14,300.

-In February 2008, Yahoo! acquired Cambridge, Massachusetts-based Maven Networks, a supplier of internet video players and video advertising tools, for approximately $160 million.
+On June 18, 2007, Yahoo! co-founder Yang replaced Semel as CEO.
+Acquisitions in this period included online video editing site Jumpcut in September 2006 and MyBlogLog in January 2007.
+In March 2007, Yahoo! acquired Taiwan blogging site wretch.cc, followed by Right Media the following month.
+In June 2007, Yahoo! agreed to acquire Rivals.com and acquired a 35 percent stake in Indian online advertising company Tyroo Media Pvt Ltd. Yahoo! announced its acquisition of BlueLithium, a company founded by Gurbaksh Chahal, in September 2007.
+In February 2008, Yahoo! acquired FoxyTunes and Cambridge, Massachusetts-based Maven Networks, a supplier of internet video players and video advertising tools, for approximately $160 million.

-Yahoo! announced on November 17, 2008, that Yang would be stepping down as CEO.

-On December 10, 2008, Yahoo! began laying off 1,520 employees around the world as the company managed its way through the global economic downturn.
+Yahoo! announced on November 17, 2008, that Jerry Yang would be stepping down as CEO.
+On December 10, 2008, Yahoo! began layoffs of 1,520 employees world-wide due to the global economic downturn.